Franchise: Star Wars Expanded Universe

 As expected for a film series this popular, the Star Wars Expanded Universe is immense; in fact, there's a very real argument to be made that Star Wars established the "Expanded Universe" concept as we know it.
 (While the concept certainly existed long before Star Wars, it was this particular EU that was the first to become a financial and mindshare juggernaut that in some ways became bigger than the films themselves.)
 Made-For-TV films, Animated Adaptations, a series of Radio Dramas, Video Games and a large series of novels all fall under this banner.
 Even with how massive the project is, Star Wars has one of the most elaborate, internally consistent canons in the history of media publication.
 It is also unusual in that pretty much every licensed Star Wars anything is entirely canon unless it is directly contradicted by the films, including the video games and comics.
 TV Tropes has a very incomplete list of the Star Wars Expanded Universe; see Wookieepedia for a really complete list.The canonicity of the Expanded Universe is a matter of some heated debate among the fans.
 Some take the view that since it's published, it's official.
 Others point out that George Lucas himself considered it a separate project apart from "his" canon.
 This has led to lots and lots of Fan Dumb from all sides.
 The fact that some of the installments of the Expanded Universe, most notably Dark Empire, not only had Lucas' direct involvement, he even suggested what goes into the story (or more accurately, what shouldn't go into the story) doesn't help the decisiveness of the subject, either, nor some of Lucas' flip flop decisions on canon in the movies themselves, for that matter.Unfortunately for fans of the Expanded Universe, after acquiring Lucasfilm in 2012, Disney decided to drop the hammer on the EU, as seen here, with the business end formally coming down on April 25th, 2014.
-The last piece of this version of the Expanded Universe, the Dark Horse Comics comic line including Legacy Volume 2, is set to conclude in August 2014.
-The new Disney-Lucasfilm group has created a dedicated Story Team that will ensure everything produced under the new regime, starting with Star Wars: Rebels, is iron-clad and wholly consistent canon... but this necessitates the formal axing and cessation of the old EU and content for it.
+While they are acting too polite to outright say "non-canon", the films will be moving forward with a different storyline.
+The last piece of this version of the Expanded Universe, the Dark Horse Comics comic line including Legacy Volume 2, concluded in August 2014.
+The new Disney-Lucasfilm group has created a dedicated Story Team that will ensure everything produced under the new regime, starting with Star Wars Rebels, is iron-clad and wholly consistent canon... but this necessitates the formal axing and cessation of the old EU and content for it.
 "Elements" from the EU will still appear in media after the split at the Story Team's discretion, but the EU as it was has been ended.
 Though the old EU continuity has been locked, it will remain in circulation under the banner Legends.For those of you interested in seeing what the the old, no-longer-valid "Canon Tier" system looked like, it can be found here, further down the page.
 Conversely, if you're looking for a list of works that are canon after the Legends Retcon, look here.
 If you're simply looking for the lore within the Star Wars Expanded Universe that is canon barring Legends, look here.Word of warning: the old Star Wars Expanded Universe is vast.
 Therefore, please only add works that have their own pages on this wiki.
 The books listed are each part of their own series.
 They are heavily outnumbered by standalones and two-part series.
 A list of all Star Wars media is here.
 Warning: Huge.
 To give you an idea, pretty much every background character seen in the films, even that alien guy just passing by the screen, has not only a name and a species listed, but a fully fleshed out biography.
 Typically no more than that, but still.
 Oh, and even the movie's background props have received their own stories.
 As of mid-2012, the list shows 2,337 items.
 Thankfully, a book has been published that ties everything published up to its release date into a neat timeline and has summaries of most of it.
-Conversely, the new Star Wars Expanded Universe established by Disney is easier to catch up on...
-For the time being.Please put works within each medium, wherever possible, in in-universe chronological order.
+Conversely, the new Star Wars Expanded Universe established by Disney is easier to catch up on...for the time being.Please put works within each medium, wherever possible, in in-universe chronological order.

 The old Expanded Universe (Star Wars Legends)Details on the the works that comprised the old Expanded Universe, and the tropes contained therein, will be covered here.